-- 18.1 Superannuation legislation, including the Superannuation Guarantee (Administration) Act 1992 (Cth), Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth), as amended from time to time (Superannuation Legislation), deal with superannuation rights and obligations. - 18.2 The Employer will make superannuation contributions (Compulsory Contributions) in accordance with Superannuation Legislation to any superannuation fund (as defined in the Superannuation Legislation (Fund) chosen by the Employee.
+- 18.1 Superannuation legislation, including the Superannuation Guarantee (Administration) Act 1992 (Cth), Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth), as amended from time to time (Superannuation Legislation), deal with superannuation rights and obligations. - 18.2 The Employer will make superannuation contributions (Compulsory Contributions) in accordance with Superannuation Legislation to any superannuation fund (as defined in the Superannuation Legislation (Fund) chosen by the Employee. - 18.3 An Employee choosing a Fund, other than the Default Fund (Aware Super) will be required to furnish sufficient evidence to the Employer to determine that the chosen Fund meets the requirements of Superannuation Legislation as amended from time to time.

-- 18.3 An Employee choosing a Fund, other than the Default Fund (Aware Super) will be required to furnish sufficient evidence to the Employer to determine that the chosen Fund meets the requirements of Superannuation Legislation as amended from time to time. - 18.4 An Employee may elect, subject to the agreement of the Employer, to salary sacrifice on a pre-tax basis a specific amount of their base wage paid under this Agreement to additional superannuation payments.
-Such an election must be made in writing by the Employee, addressed to the Employer, and shall specify a fixed dollar amount. - 18.5 Any salary sacrifice arrangement entered into by an Employee under this clause is subject to applicable taxation and Superannuation Legislation as amended from time to time. - 18.6 Employees are responsible for seeking their own independent financial advice with respect to salary sacrifice arrangements. - 18.7 Where an Employee does not inform the Employer of their superannuation fund, or an Employee is not a member of a superannuation fund at the time they commence employment with the Employer, the Employer will make contributions to the Aware Super fund.
+- 18.4 An Employee may elect, subject to the agreement of the Employer, to salary sacrifice on a pre-tax basis a specific amount of their base wage paid under this Agreement to additional superannuation payments.
+Such an election must be made in writing by the Employee, addressed to the Employer, and shall specify a fixed dollar amount. - 18.5 Any salary sacrifice arrangement entered into by an Employee under this clause is subject to applicable taxation and Superannuation Legislation as amended from time to time. - 18.6 Employees are responsible for seeking their own independent financial advice with respect to salary sacrifice arrangements. - 18.7 Subject to Superannuation Legislation, where an Employee does not inform the Employer of their superannuation fund, or an Employee is not a member of a superannuation fund at the time they commence employment with the Employer, the Employer will make contributions to the Aware Super fund. - 18.8 Superannuation Contributions, including Compulsory Contributions will be remitted to superannuation funds on a monthly basis. - 18.9 Where there is a requirement for the Employer to increase Compulsory Contributions in accordance with Superannuation Legislation, the Employer will not set off any such increase against the wage increases provided for under clause 15 of this Agreement.